davidk/WifiQr/README.md

 		--imagefile <image_file>    The name of the file to save to (e.g. --imagefile qr.png).
 Formats: [png, jpg, bmp] --svgfile <svg_file>        Save the QR code to a file (SVG formatted)

 ### Crate

 The crate is not currently available on crates.io, but can be downloaded from this repository.
-Please be sure to pin the version you're using to a specific commit/release, to avoid backwards incompatible changes (this is not anticipated, but it may happen).
+Please be sure to pin the version you're using to a specific commit/release, to avoid sudden backwards incompatible changes (this is not anticipated, but it may happen).

 ```rust
 extern crate wifiqr;